 Following the hierarchy normally leads to the implementation of inherently safer systems, ones where the risk of illness or injury have been substantially reduced.
 Let's take a closer look at the hierarchy of control strategies.

-Elimination and substitution, while most effective at reducing hazards, also tend to be the most difficult to implement in an existing process.
-If the process is still at the design or development stage, elimination and substitution of hazards may be inexpensive and simple to implement.
-For an existing process, major changes in equipment and procedures may be required to eliminate or substitute for a hazard.
+Elimination and substitution, while most effective at reducing hazards, tend to be the most difficult to implement in an existing process.
+If the process is still at the design or development stage, the elimination and substitution of hazards may be inexpensive and simple to implement.
+However, for an existing process, major changes in equipment and procedures may be quite expensive.

 Some examples of these two strategies include:

 Engineering controls work through the design or redesign of tools, equipment, and machinery to remove the hazard at the source.
 If elimination or substitution is not possible, OSHA law requires employers to attempt to remove hazards through the use of feasible engineering controls because they also have the potential to eliminate or reduce exposure to hazards in the lab.

 These controls focus on eliminating or reducing the hazard at the source of the hazard, during the process, or and at the worker.
 The basic concept behind engineering controls is that, to the extent feasible, the work environment and the job itself should be designed to eliminate hazards or reduce exposure using three primary methods:

 When you cannot remove a hazard and cannot replace it with a less hazardous alternative, the next best control in the laboratory is enclosure.
 Properly enclosing a hazard means that there is no hazard exposure to workers during normal operations.
 There still will be potential exposure to workers during maintenance operations or if the enclosure system breaks down.
 For those situations, additional controls such as safe work practices or personal protective equipment (PPE) may be necessary to control exposure.

 Some examples of effective enclosure designs are: